miekg/skydns2/README.md

 Of course using the full names isn't *that* useful, so SkyDNS lets you query for subdomains, and returns responses based upon the amount of services matched by the subdomain or from the the wildcard query.

-If we are interesting in all the servers in the east-region, we can just leave of the right most labels from our query:
+If we are interested in all the servers in the `east` region, we simply omit the rightmost labels from our query:

     % dig @localhost SRV east.skydns.local
     ;; QUESTION SECTION